Reward Learning through Ranking Mean Squared Error: Background

-Compared to the standard RL setting, the key difference is that the MDP includes a reward function $r: \mathcal{S} \times \mathcal{A} \rightarrow \mathbb{R}$, which provides a numerical reward for each state-action pair.
-This replaces the teacher ratings component (e.g., $n$, $\mathcal{D}$) used in our setting.
-The objective is then to find an optimal policy $\pi^*$ that maximizes the expected discounted return, $G_r$, defined as: $\sum_t \gamma^t r(s_t, a_t)$.
-In contrast, the MDP\textbackslash{}R setting lacks an engineered reward function, and thus the goal becomes two-fold: (1) to learn a parameterized reward function $\rlearn$ from teacher-provided ratings; and (2) to learn a policy that maximizes the expected discounted return with respect to $\rlearn$, such that the resulting policy produces behaviors that satisfy the teacher's ratings. \footnote{Note that reward evaluation is not well defined in the literature, see \citep{reward_alignment_metric}.}
+In the standard RL setting, the MDP includes a reward function $r: \mathcal{S} \times \mathcal{A} \rightarrow \mathbb{R}$, which provides a numerical reward for each state-action pair.
+The objective is to find an optimal policy $\pi^*$ that maximizes the expected discounted return, $G_r$ (with respect to reward $r$) defined as: $\mathbb{E}_{\pi}\big[\sum_t \gamma^t r(s_t, a_t)\big]$.
+In contrast, in an MDP\textbackslash{}R with human ratings, no reward function is available; instead, the human rating components (e.g., $n$, $\mathcal{D}$) serve as the sole source of feedback.
+The goal then is two-fold: (1) to learn a reward model $\rlearn$, parametrized by $\theta$, from human-provided ratings; and (2) to learn a policy that maximizes the expected discounted return, $\Glearn$, such that the resulting policy produces behaviors that satisfy the human's ratings.\footnote{Note that reward evaluation is not well defined in the literature; see \citet{reward_alignment_metric}.}

-\paragraph{Differentiable (Soft) Ranking} refers to a class of algorithms designed to make the sorting and ranking process differentiable \citep{grover2018stochastic, diffsort, petersen2022monotonic}.
-In R4, we use the algorithm proposed by \cite{diffsort}, which assigns continuous ranks to a set of values.
-Unlike hard sorting, soft ranking is smooth and differentiable, allowing gradients to propagate through the ranking operation during optimization.
-For example, given the values \([3.2, 1.0, 4.5]\), the algorithm produces approximate soft ranks \(\hat{R}=[1.5, 3.0, 1.0]\).
-By contrast, the true hard ranks are \(R = [1, 0, 2]\), with the highest value ranked~2 and the lowest ranked~0.
+\paragraph{Differentiable (Soft) Ranking} refers to a class of algorithms that make sorting and ranking operations differentiable \citep{grover2018stochastic, diffsort, petersen2022monotonic}.
+In R4, we use the algorithm proposed by \citet{diffsort}, which assigns continuous, differentiable ranks to a set of values and includes a regularization hyperparameter: higher values produce smoother but less accurate ranks.
+For example, given the values $[3.2, 1.0, 4.5]$, it produces soft ranks $\Rset = [1.5, 0.7, 2.5]$, whereas the hard ranks are $R = [1, 0, 2]$, with the highest value ranked $2$ and the lowest $0$.
+The differentiable nature of soft ranks allows gradients to propagate through the ranking operation during optimization, which is not possible with hard ranks.

-\paragraph{Rating Based Reinforcement Learning} is a form of reward learning introduced by \cite{rating_based_RL}, where reward models are trained from discrete ratings via supervised learning, rather than from preferences.
+\paragraph{Rating Based Reinforcement Learning} is a form of reward learning, where reward models are trained from discrete ratings via supervised learning, rather than from preferences \cite{rating_based_RL}.
 In particular, they introduced a cross-entropy–style loss function defined as:

-where $\mu_i$ is the indicator function for the assigned label (i.e., $\mu_i=1$ when the trajectory $\tau_i$ is assigned the label class $i$ in the dataset, and $0$ otherwise).
-Furthermore, the function $Q$ is defined as:
+where $\mu_{\tau}(i)$ is an indicator function that equals $1$ if the human label for trajectory $\tau$ is class $i$, and $0$ otherwise.
+Furthermore, the function $Q_\tau(i)$ is defined as: